modal verbs

 should

-The word “should” is a modal verb that we use to talk and write about responsibilities and expectations.
+The word “should” is a modal verb used for talking and writing about responsibilities and expectations.

 should